Diego1101/ADMIT14-trafficLight/Docs/Data_Dictionary.md

 ### Collision warning (bk_collision)

-Message send by the back-end to the topic **TDB** each time a possible collision is detected.
+Message send by the back-end to the topic **vehicle/collision/{id}** each time a possible collision is detected.

 #### Details
 | Name | Type | Size | Detail |